 Gait and balance disorders are common and an important cause of disability and diminished quality of life especially among older adults.
 It is estimated that about 20% of noninstitutionalized older adults have difficulty walking or require an assistive device or someone’s help in order to ambulate.2

 The prevalence of gait difficulties among individuals older than 85 years has been estimated to be as high as 50%.3 One third of individuals over 65 may fall at least once a year;4 25% of the elderly with falls suffer a serious injury; and 5% have a fracture.5 The incidence of falls in hospitals and nursing facilities are almost 3 times the rates for community-dwelling people over 65 years of age.
 The incidence of injuries and fractures related to falls is also higher among institutionalized individuals.6

 A 68-year-old man with multiple vascular risk factors, rheumatoid arthritis, Sjögren syndrome, and Raynaud’s phenomenon presented to an outside hospital 3 years earlier with sudden onset of left-sided paresthesias and imbalance, veering to the left side.
 He was found to have multiple small right hemispheric ischemic strokes, he had good neurological recovery, and 6 weeks after the index event, his gait was normal.
 Brain imaging studies showed extensive periventricular white matter microangiopathic changes.
 He was neurologically stable until 3 months prior to his consultation with us, when he had a partial lung resection due to a nonmalignant pulmonary mass.
 After surgery, he noticed difficulty with balance, 15-pound weight loss, and diminished stamina.
 He also experienced decreased hearing in both ears and was evaluated by ENT who recommended vestibular rehabilitation.
-He continued to have walking difficulties and fell on rare ...
+He continued to have walking difficulties and fell ...